• When does the League operate?

 • Tips on Team Jerseys

-What are the basic rules used in this touch football League?
+What are the basic rules used in the MTFL?

 Many players have played high school and/or college football.
 That being said, many other players have had only limited recreational touch (or flag) football exposure before joining this League.
 For example, the level of competition various from high performance athletes/teams competing for national titles to every day guys staying in shape and having organized/competitive games.
 League organizers will interview you/your team in order to assess an appropriate level/division of play for you.

-Are there any restrictions on who can play?
+Are there any restrictions on who can play in the MTFL?

-Yes, players must be 18 years of age or older and may only belong to one team at time (within this League).
 Players are also encouraged to be in good health and have their own personal and/or work related health insurance.
-A team may carry as many as 21 players on its roster although most carry between 12 and 15 dedicated players.
+A team may carry as many as 20 players on its roster although most carry between 12 and 15 dedicated players.

 If I want to start a new team who do I contact and by when?